MikeDev101/RaspbianX/README.md

+# NOTICE:
+I have discontinued this project because I have recently became aware of a much more superior project under the same-ish name.
+I also don't have time to work on this project, not to mention my lack of experience. :/

 # RaspbianX
 This is a modified version of Raspbian Buster (Bare-minimal desktop version) for the Raspberry Pi using the Ubuntu MATE desktop environment with a fully custom theme and icon set.